Official quits amid charges he paid women to give up babies

 His attorneys have said Petersen ran a legal adoption practice and has been vilified before his side of the story comes out.
 They had argued that the county governing board had no basis for suspending him.

-Petersen, a Republican whose office determines the property values in Arizona’s most populous county, which includes Phoenix, previously rejected calls to resign and was fighting his 120-day unpaid suspension.
+Petersen previously rejected calls to resign and was fighting his 120-day unpaid suspension.

 Thousands of files related to his adoption business were discovered on his government laptop, cementing the board’s push to remove him.
 Content recovered on the laptop included text messages of pregnant women being threatened when they changed their minds about giving up their newborns.